lowlighter/metrics/README.md

 It's actually a long JavaScript template string, so you can actually include variables (e.g. `` `${data.user.name}` ``) and execute inline code, like ternary conditions (e.g. `` `${computed.plugins.plugin ? `<div>${computed.plugins.plugin.data}</div>` : ""}` ``) which are useful for conditional statements.

-#### Server and GitHub action editions
+#### Metrics server and GitHub action

 Most of the time, you won't need to edit these, unless you're integrating features directly tied to them.
+Remember that SVG image is actually generated from `src/metrics.mjs`, independently from metrics server and GitHub action.

-Server code is located in `src/app.mjs` and instantiates an `express` server app, `octokit`s instances, middlewares (like rate-limiter) and routes.
+Metrics server code is located in `src/app.mjs` and instantiates an `express` server app, `octokit`s instances, middlewares (like rate-limiter) and routes.

 GitHub action code is located in `action/index.mjs` and instantiates `octokit`s instances and retrieves action parameters.
 It then use directly `src/metrics.mjs` to generate the SVG image and commit them to user's repository.
+You must run `npm run build` to rebuild the GitHub action.

 #### Testing new features

-To test new features, you'll need to follow the first steps of the `Deploying your own instance` tutorial.
-Basically you create a `settings.json` containing a test token and `debug` mode enabled.
+To test new features, setup a metrics server with a test token and `debug` mode enabled.

-You can then start the node with `npm start` and you'll be able to test how the SVG renders with your editions by opening the server url in your browser.
+This way you'll be able to rapidly test SVG renders with your browser.

 ### 📖 Useful references

-Below is a list of useful links :

 * [GitHub GraphQL API](https://docs.github.com/en/graphql)
 * [GitHub GraphQL Explorer](https://developer.github.com/v4/explorer/)
 * [GitHub Rest API](https://docs.github.com/en/rest)

 ### 📦 Used packages

-Below is a list of primary dependencies :

 * [express/express.js](https://github.com/expressjs/express) and [expressjs/compression](https://github.com/expressjs/compression)
   * To serve, compute and render a GitHub user's metrics